Lease + Revenue Accounting Infrastructure

 Intangible Assets

-Recognition criteria, useful life determination, amortisation methods, internally generated intangibles, R&D expenditure
+Recognition criteria, useful life, amortisation methods, internally generated intangibles, R&D expenditure

 Planned